aerobase/omnibus-aerobase-server/docker-compose/README.md

 ## Aerobase Docker usage guide
 Create host directories to share SSL and Themes with docker.
-1. mkdir /etc/aerobase/ssl
+1. mkdir $HOME/aerobase/ssl
-2. mkdir /var/opt/aerobase/unifiedpush-server/themes

 ### HTTPS vs HTTP
-In order to run using SSL / HTTPS, place your certificate files under /etc/aerobase/ssl/$(hostname).crt/.key If only http access is required, add port 80 to docker-compose.yaml config
+In order to run using SSL / HTTPS, place your certificate files under $HOME/aerobase/ssl/$(hostname).crt/.key If only http access is required, add port 80 to docker-compose.yaml config

 ### Update your hostname and protocl (http/https) to overrides.rb